bhavyaajani/videoactionrecognition/README.md

 # videoactionrecognition
-Code/Data for MSDL 2021 workshop on "A Hands-on Introduction to Video Action Recognition using Deep Learning".
+Code/Data for MLDS 2021 workshop on "A Hands-on Introduction to Video Action Recognition using Deep Learning".